tirithen/cnccoder/README.md

 4. Extend the documentation or examples
 5. Contribute code changes

-Feedback on why/how this crate is hard to use/has features that does not make sense might be as valuable as code contributions.
+Feedback on the ergonomics of this crate or its features/ lack there of might be as valuable as code contributions.

 ### Code contributions